watakandai/watakandai.github.io/_pages/research.md

 <figure style="float: left; width: 400px;"><img src="../images/transferentropy_clean2.png" width="400"><figcaption>Caption</figcaption></figure>

+Brain-computer interfaces (BCIs) provide insight into the cognitive processes underlying sensorimotor control [Golub2016].
+While the relevant neural populations involved in control and learning of a new motor task are in general difficult to identify, with a BCI the neurons most directly responsible are known exactly, by construction.
+This allows the control and learning process to be observed more directly, which in turn is beneficial to understanding the neural adaptations that are required for neuroprosthetic control.
+Previous research shows that proficient control involves the establishment of stable neural ensembles associated with the BCI [Ganguly2009].
+However the design of robust and flexible BCIs that can be operated in conjunction with ongoing behavior requires an understanding of how this circuitry established for brain-control interacts with existing, potentially competing, neural circuits.

 ### Neuron and behavior tracking in a model cnidarian

 <figure style="float: left; width: 300px;"><img src="../images/hydra_wireframe_inverted.png" width="300"><figcaption>Tracking Hydra behaviour through video in order to aid calcium imaging neuron tracking</figcaption></figure>